 |Captained Boat Rental||€400 – €800|

 Renting a car in Greece the easiest way to get around the mainland and the islands.
 It can also be super affordable.
 For car rentals, it’s best to rent for individual sections of the trip.
 Rent a car for exploring individual islands or the countryside.
-They can be pretty affordable on the islands where there are no toll roads and distances are short so you won’t spend much more past the rental.
+They can be pretty affordable on the islands where there are no toll roads and distances are short so you won’t spend much more past the rental, that being said we did find an affordable car rental in Crete to get around in.

 Not every island requires a car rental either and the same goes for Athens where a car will simply be a pain.
 Although Greek ferries allow for cars it’s best to not take cars on the ferries as not every island has a car ferry and you’ll still have to return the car to the original location.
 Most islands also have a selection of car rental agencies once you step off the boat so it makes picking up a car easy.